wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-integrate-with-vnet.md

 - Data transfer costs
 - VPN Gateway costs.

 For your apps to be able to use this feature, they need to be in a Standard or Premium App Service Plan.
-You can see more details on those costs here: [Azure Pricing][ASPricing].
+You can see more details on those costs here: [App Service Pricing][ASPricing].

 Due to the way Point to Site VPNs are handled, you always have a charge for outbound data through your VNET Integration connection even if the VNET is in the same data center.
 To see what those charges are take a look here: [Data Transfer Pricing Details][DataPricing].